FerRacimo/CopenhagenTutorial/DemoTutorial.md

 This command will estimate the SFS for each population:
 ```
-for POP in LWK TSI PEL CHB
+for POP in AFR EUR LAT EAS
 do
         echo $POP
         realSFS $POP.saf.idx -P 4 2> /dev/null > $POP.sfs